Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

 \textbf{Case 1}.
 There exists a maximal box $B$ whose top right corner $c'$ does not have both coordinates even.
-Suppose that the $x$-coordinate of~$c'$ is odd (otherwise, mirror the plane at the line $x=y$ to swap the $x$- and the $y$-axis).
-By Observation~\ref{obs:no_dangling_corner}, there is at least one edge incident to the top right corner of $B$ (it cannot be a box by the choice of $B$, and it cannot be a sink because of the current case).
+Suppose that the $x$-coordinate of~$c'$ is odd.
+(Otherwise, mirror the plane at the line $x=y$ to swap the $x$- and the $y$-axis.
+Note that the property of being a trace is invariant under mirroring the plane along the line $x = y$; in particular, the choice of~$B$ in~$R$ as a maximal box remains valid) By Lemma~\ref{lem:no_dangling_corner}, there is at least one edge incident to the top right corner of~$B$ (it cannot be a box by the choice of~$B$, and it cannot be a sink because of the current case).
 Recall the slide operation for an edge in an arborescence.
 This operation can easily be adapted in an analogous way to traces.
 If there is a vertical edge $v$ incident to~$c'$, it cannot be incident to a sink.
-Thus, we could slide $v$ to the right (together with all other vertical edges that are above $v$ and on the supporting line of $v$).
-Hence, we may assume that $c'$ is incident to a single horizontal edge $e$; see \figurename~\ref{fig:tree_operations}(c).
-By Observation~\ref{obs:no_dangling_corner}, the bottom right corner $c$ of $B$ must be incident to an element.
-We know that $c$ cannot be the top right corner of another box (Observation~\ref{obs:no_double_box}), nor can it be incident to a vertical segment (Observation~\ref{obs:no_vertical_edge}).
+Thus, we could slide $v$ to the right (together with all other vertical edges that are above $v$ and on the supporting line of~$v$).
+Hence, we may assume that $c'$ is incident to a single horizontal edge~$e$; see \figurename~\ref{fig:tree_operations}(c).
+By Lemma~\ref{lem:no_dangling_corner}, the bottom right corner $c$ of~$B$ must be incident to an element.
+We know that $c$ cannot be the top right corner of another box (Lemma~\ref{lem:no_double_box}), nor can it be incident to a vertical segment (Lemma~\ref{lem:no_vertical_edge}).
 Thus, $c$ is incident to an element~$f$ that is either a horizontal edge or a box with top left corner~$c$.
-But then~$e$ could be replaced by a vertical segment $e'$ incident to $f$, and afterwards $B$ could be removed as in the proof of Observation~\ref{obs:no_dangling_corner}, contradicting the choice of $Q$.
+But then~$e$ could be replaced by a vertical segment $e'$ incident to~$f$, and afterwards $B$ could be removed as in the proof of Lemma~\ref{lem:no_dangling_corner}, contradicting the choice of~$R$.